Private Student Loan Lenders to Consider in 2019

 Although lenders do require a credit check for private student loan borrowers, when their credit histories or scores are less than perfect, having a cosigner is encouraged.
 Both the initial borrower and the cosigner can complete an online application through LendKey in a matter or minutes, and receive a variety of offers from credit unions offering private student loans in the same amount of time.

 The private student loan application process through LendKey is completed online, starting with borrowers identifying the amount of funding they need for education-related expenses.
 Borrowers also indicate their credit history (excellent, good, or fair) and the state in which they live so that appropriate offers can be populated.
 After this initial information is entered, LendKey compiles student loan options from various lenders along with the repayment plans and interest rates.
 Once a selection is made, borrowers enter their personal information which is then transmitted to LendKey which then verifies the school information, income of the borrower, and credit history.
 Approval may be granted to qualified student borrowers after this step.

 Federal Student Loans vs. Private Student Loans

-Federal student loans are given by the Department of Education.
-In order to receive these loans, students and their parents must fill out the Free Application for Federal Student Aid, or the FAFSA.
+Federal student loans are given by the Department of Education, which as mentioned, is typically considered the best place for student loans.
+These usually have the lowest interest rates.
+In order to obtain these, students and their parents must fill out the Free Application for Federal Student Aid, or the FAFSA.
 This form takes in basic information about the financial situation of families, such as income.
 Based off of this, the government determines the Expected Family Contribution, or EFC for short.

 After the EFC is calculated, the government may offer students grants, scholarships, and/or loans.
 The lower the EFC, the more likely students are to receive need-based help in the form of scholarships and grants.
 Everyone who fills out the FAFSA will be offered some type of federal educational loan.